-ECB President Draghi in his now-famous July 2012 speech argued that rising yields on Spanish and Italian debt "have to do more and more with the risk of convertibility" (i.e. the risk that a Spanish € may one day be worth less than a German €) than with credit risk.
+- ECB President Draghi in his now-famous July 2012 speech argued that rising yields on Spanish and Italian debt "have to do more and more with the risk of convertibility" (i.e. the risk that a Spanish € may one day be worth less than a German €) than with credit risk.

-- When OMTs were announced in August 2012, financial fragmentation had created widely divergent borrowing costs for firms and households across euro area countries.
-As a result, the transmission of monetary policy was severely impaired: monetary policy impulses were not evenly transmitted across countries or adequately along the yield curve - Furthermore, a tail-risk in the euro area emerged, triggering self-perpetuating dynamics in the economy: in an adverse scenario a "bad equilibrium" was possible, triggered by self-fulfilling and reinforcing expectations.
+When OMTs were announced in August 2012, financial fragmentation had created widely divergent borrowing costs for firms and households across suro area countries.
+As a result, the transmission of monetary policy was severely impaired: monetary policy was severely impaired: monetary policy was severely transmitted across countries or adequately along the yield curve - evenly transmitted across countries or adequately along the yield curve.
+Furthermore, a tail-risk in the euro area emerged, triggering self-perpetuating dynamics in the economy; in an adverse scenario a "bad equilibrium" was possible, triggered by self-fulfilling and reinforcing expectations.
 Investors required an interest rate premium to compensate for the risk that the euro might not remain the irreversible currency of the euro area at least in its current composition.
 In this adverse scenario, the expectation of one or more countries exiting the euro would have driven public and private financing costs in these countries to such a high level that they would have had no other option than to actually exit

 If some portion of the yield differential reflects "redenomination risk", then elevated borrowing costs are not just the fault of the profligate peripheral governments but also an issue properly in the jurisdiction of the central bank.
-To the extent that yields reflect redenomination risk rather than borrower-specific factors, they come into ECB mandate and "the ECB is ready to do whatever it takes to preserve the euro.
+To the extent that yields reflect redenomination risk rather than borrowerspecific factors, they come into ECB mandate and "the ECB is ready to do whatever it takes to preserve the euro.
 And believe me, it will be enough" [Mario Draghi]

-• The goal of OMT is to eliminate the unwarranted and self-reinforcing fears of a euro area break-up that have undermined ECB ability to effectively conduct monetary policy in the pursuit of price stability, complementing - but not substituting itself - to the market, which in the current crisis has been abrupt and unreliable
+The goal of OMT is to eliminate the unwarranted and self-reinforcing fears of a euro area break-up that have undermined ECB ability to effectively conduct monetary policy in the pursuit of price stability, complementing - but not substituting itself - to the market, which in the current crisis has been abrupt and unreliable